 eCommerce sites selling items like clothing and furniture can benefit greatly from this trend.

 More brands are releasing apps that use VR so customers can try different items before buying them.

-eCommerce is growing, but still only represents about 16% of total sales worldwide.
+Even though eCommerce is growing, it still represents only 16% of total sales worldwide.

-The trend of online to offline in eCommerce is the one to watch as marketers begin to provide digital experiences that can match in-store feel to their customers.
+The trend of online to offline in eCommerce is one to watch, as marketers begin to provide digital experiences that can match the in-store feel to their customers.